How to Get Into the Wake Forest School of Medicine: Requirements and Strategies

 What’s successful about this essay?

-• It also demonstrates the applicant’s willingness to own up to and learn from their mistakes—a quality that Wake Forest School of Medicine values in its students.
+• It also demonstrates the applicant’s ability to learn from experience—a quality that Wake Forest School of Medicine values in its students—but crucially, that they intend to use what they’ve learned to promote equity at Wake Forest.

 Question 2: Describe a non-academic challenge you have faced and explain how you overcame it.
 (200 words)